9 February 2023

 The Transformative Journal strategy signals our commitment to move towards full OA, while allowing us to provide publishing options that support all our authors as we approach this change in the publishing landscape.

 Development, Journal of Cell Science and Journal of Experimental Biology – as Transformative Journals – will continue to offer three publication choices – free non-OA publishing, Gold OA (author pays), and APC-free OA publishing through R&P agreements.
 This means that researchers can continue to publish with us regardless of their funder or financial status.

-“I am delighted that The Company of Biologists is fully committed to transitioning its journals to full Open Access – as evidenced by the Read and Publish arrangements developed last year and the announcement that their three subscription journals will become Transformative Journals, from January 2021,” said Robert Kiley, Head of Open Research at Wellcome.
+“I am delighted that The Company of Biologists is fully committed to transitioning its journals to full Open Access – as evidenced by the Read and Publish arrangements developed last year and the announcement that their three subscription journals will become Transformative Journals, from January 2021,” said Robert Kiley (Head of Open Research at The Wellcome Trust in Head of Strategy, cOAlition S) in 2020.
 “We welcome the commitment to transition to full Open Access, to offset subscription income from payments for publishing services and to work to increase the share of OA content, year-on-year.
 I hope other journals follow the lead set by The Company of Biologists.”

-We have come a long way over the past 17 years, and our community remains at the heart of our publishing decisions.
+We have come a long way since 2004, and our community remains at the heart of our publishing decisions.
 Whatever the future of publishing may hold, you can rest assured that The Company of Biologists and its journals will remain committed to supporting our authors, reviewers, readers and library partners.

-To celebrate Open Access Week 2021, we asked our Editors-in-Chief of Development, Journal of Cell Science and Journal of Experimental Biology for their thoughts on Open Access publishing.
+Watch the video below to hear our Editors-in-Chief of Development, Journal of Cell Science and Journal of Experimental Biology giving their thoughts on Open Access publishing.

 - The original version of this article was published in October 2021.

 You must be logged in to post a comment.